 If you are not getting enough iron from your diet alone, an iron supplement can help your iron levels.
-An iron supplement that is working well should be easy to take with no side effects and you should have a noticeable increase in your energy levels.
+An iron supplement that is working well should be easy to take with no side effects, and you should have a noticeable increase in your energy levels.

 When choosing an iron supplement, it is important to choose one strong on absorption whilst being gentle on the stomach.